connelldan/nashville-crim/README.md

 ### Scenario

-If this high-end security company knows their typical customer makes over $85k a year -- we will use the dashboard to assess which region makes the most sense to spend out marketing dollars.
+If this high-end security company knows their typical customer makes over $85k a year -- we will use the dashboard to assess which region makes the most sense to spend our marketing dollars.

 1. If we use the dashboard and filter down to tracts that make over $85k, we can then rank them based on occurence of crime in the area.